CMB-ML/cmb-ml/cmbml/cfg/pipeline/README.md

     - Especially for the purpose of previews
   - *epochs*: (list of ints) which epochs to process
   - *path_template_alt*: (str) Similar to *path_template*; when defined, allows a flag to dictate which template is used.
-  - assets_in.*orig_name*: In case a pipeline stage needs to pull output assets with the same name from different stages (useful when comparing assets, such as in when comparing CMBNNCS's preprocessing to the original map in C_show_preprocessed_cmbcnns)

 # Notes: Multi-file structure